 Hagia Sophia aka Aya Sophia Müzesi

-Just opposite the Blue Mosque.
-Formerly a Greek Orthodox Church then became an Ottoman Mosque and today, a museum.
+This was just opposite the Blue Mosque.
+It was formerly a Greek Orthodox Church then became an Ottoman Mosque and today, a museum.
 It represents a meeting point of two religions – Christianity and Islam.
 Again, grand, overwhelming and it was not very visible from where we stood.
-Once thing I did not understand was why there were massive trees covering such a monumental structure.
+One thing I did not understand was why there were massive trees covering such a monumental structure.
 We kept going around it to see if we could get a better view of it but no matter where we stood, it was covered by trees.

 Sultanahmet Camii aka Blue Mosque

 It took us a while to realise it was the Blue Mosque we had been staring at.
 I think the sun was so hot that the colours were a little difficult to initially spot.
 Anyway, we got there in the end.
 Again, the architecture was covered so not very visible.
-We were standing in front of it but did not realise, we had to ask and when the security guard pointed behind us, we felt foolish but wondered why both Aya Sophia and Blue Mosque were covered by huge trees.
+We were standing in front of it but did not realise.
+So we had to ask and when the security guard pointed behind us, we felt foolish.
+I wondered why both Aya Sophia and Blue Mosque were covered by huge trees.

 The garden area in front of the Blue Mosque was very pretty.
 People sitting and taking pictures around, kids dancing in the water fountains; honestly, the vibe was just so lovely.
 This was probably my favourite place in everywhere I visited.